 - Alan Arnett McLeod, Canadian lieutenant, Victoria Cross recipient (b.
 1899)

-- Gouverneur Morris, American scholar, politician, and diplomat, United States Ambassador to France (b.
+- Gouverneur Morris, American scholar, politician, and diplomat, United States Ambassador to France who died a bizarre death (b.
 1752)

 - Ralph Erskine, Scottish minister (b.
 1685)

 - Gédéon Tallemant des Réaux, French author and poet (b.
 1619)

 - Heinrich Schütz, German organist and composer (b.
 1585)

 - Jean-Baptiste Morin, French mathematician, astrologer, and astronomer (b.
 1583)

 - Antoine Busnois, French composer and poet (b.
 1430)

 - Christina von Stommeln, Roman Catholic mystic and stigmatic (b.
 1242)